topfreegames/iac-docker-image/README.md

 # Infrastructure as Code Image

-Image used in our Infrastructe as Code pipelines.
+Image used in our Infrastructure as Code pipelines.

 - `awscli`
 - `bash`